DominickW-C/javaGame/notes.md

   all I did is make a google search and it told me two methods I could use.
 Do I have to cite it?
 Does it matter?
   Do I now have to cite every resource I use?
 I have no clue, but that's what this is for.
 I could also probably turn off AI suggestions but is it worth it?
 Who knows.

+** 6-19-25 **
+- I decided to look up some tutorials which helped me better understand what I am doing.
+Now I know to use the invoke later method, although that did creates some issues with the main loop.
+I then figured out about swing timer which fixed that issue.
+I NEED TO DO A LOT OF CLEANING UP IN THIS.
+This commit is very ugly but oh well. also I had to make an import to awt.* and awt.event.*?
+Seems kinda dumb but thanks Google AI answers for that one.
+I am also not going to be mentioning it in these notes anymore as it's annoying to do.
+Like I am still trying to do this on my own, if I am Googling something I am trying to learn what it does (although some of the frame stuff I am still confused on), I am doing this to try and learn ok I am gonna be Googling things I don't know.